 Meteorite Jewelry Cleaning and Care

-Step 1:Place the ring in the small cup and fully submerge with the Alcohol, let it soak for 30 minutes, gently scrub the meteorite with the toothbrush.
+If your item is meteorite only, place the ring in the small bowl and fully submerge with the rubbing alcohol.
+Soak for 30 minutes, gently scrubbing the meteorite with the toothbrush periodically.

 METEORITE REPAIR: All meteorite items leave our design center damage and rust free.
-If there is damage or rust with the meteorite in your jewelry, we cannot be held responsible (if the problem/damage is not reported within 24 hours of receiving the meteorite, calculated from the date and time on the Delivery notice).
-This is because we have no control over how the jewelry will be exposed to moisture or other environmental agents after it has left our possession.
+If there is damage or rust with the meteorite in your jewelry after you receive it, we cannot be held responsible (if the problem/damage is not reported within 24 hours of receiving the meteorite, calculated from the date and time on the Delivery notice).
+We have no control over how the jewelry will be exposed to moisture or other environmental agents after it has left our possession.
 To report a problem/damage that occurred in transit, contact us through our Repairs Page and we will do our best to assist you with any issues.

-The Widmanstätten pattern of your meteorite ring may become less sharp over time.
+FREE METEORITE RE-ETCHING: The Widmanstätten pattern of your meteorite ring may become less sharp over time.
 If this occurs, the ring can be re-etched.
-Etching— as it relates to iron meteorites— is simply the process of revealing the metal's hidden crystalline structure.
+Etching— as it relates to iron meteorites— is simply the process of using acid to better reveal the metal's hidden crystalline structure.
 Per our lifetime meteorite guarantee, simply complete the form on the Repairs Page and then send your item back to us.
 We will re-etch it for no cost and then cover the cost of sending it back to you looking good as new!